theone4ever/vagrant-node/README.md

 With this plugin installed, the Vagrant environment can perform requests, that you usually can execute locally, but commanded by a remote computer.
 This service is provided through a REST API that this plugin exposes.

+See algo [Vagrant-Web](https://github.com/catedrasaes-umu/vagrantweb), a web app to control and manage nodes running Vagrant and this plugin.

 This plugin has been developed in the context of the [Catedra SAES](http://www.catedrasaes.org) of the University of Murcia(Spain).

 ##Installation